gecko0307/dagon/doc/Material.md

 # Material
-Material in Dagon is a description of entity's surface properties.
+Material in Dagon is a description of entity's surface.
 Dagon implements physically based rendering (PBR) and follows roughness/metallic workflow for materials.

 Materials in Dagon are heterogeneous, meaning that their properties (`MaterialInput` structs) have dynamic typing and can handle both numeric values and textures.